Fixing Drainage in Plymouth’s Clay Soil Yards: Lasting Solutions for Tough Conditions

 I’ve seen the consequences of treating Plymouth yards like “normal” soil: sump pumps running constantly, lawns that stay muddy for days, patios cracking after a few winters, and expensive landscapes failing long before their time.
 These aren’t just nuisances—they’re signs that the wrong systems were installed.

 That’s why drainage here isn’t just about redirecting water.
-It’s about engineering solutions that respect how clay behaves.
+It’s about engineering landscape drainage solutions that respect how clay behaves.
 When systems are designed properly, they protect foundations, keep outdoor spaces usable, and extend the life of every other landscape investment.

 Here’s what we’ll cover: